 Mold Tests (Swab Surface Tests)

 These tests are exactly as they sound.
 They are conducted to determine the type of mold at a particular spot.
 These types of tests may be required by property insurance companies if you intend to file an insurance claim to pay for your mold remediation.

 Air Quality Tests

 These tests are by far the most common.
 This is because mold growth is often hidden, but its spores and toxins in the air you breathe will be ever-present.
-It is breathing the spores that typically make people sick, and this data can be used for insurance claims, and for verifying a correlation between health symptoms you may be experiencing and the mold spore count per cubic meter of indoor air.
+It is breathing the spores that typically make people sick.
+This data showing what you are breathing day to day can be used for insurance claims, and for verifying a correlation between health symptoms you may be experiencing and the mold spore count measured per cubic meter of your indoor air.

 When is Mold or Air Quality Testing Necessary?

 - It is always a good idea to do a post mold remediation treatment test to ensure the job was done well.